ucodery/ucodery-slides/slides/you-are-sharing-your-code-wrong/slides.md

 <!--
 this includes script/exe, libraries/imports too

+they want it to run when and where they say

 don't want to think about any of the means, don't care what you decided

 UNLESS is distracts, frustrates, stops them.
 If they can't or don't want to deal with your share